 amp.dascene.net - Amiga Music Preservation, hosted by crown of cryptoburners.

-www.lmp.d2g.com/ - "CGM UKScene Radio" is a 24/7 DemoScene radio station, featuring UK artists with songs created on various platforms. ("Dial up" connections supported.)
+http://www.lmp.d2g.com/ - "CGM UKScene Radio" was a 24/7 DemoScene radio station, featuring UK artists with songs created on various platforms. ("Dial up" connections supported.)
 It has recently been closed.

-www.hugi.scene.org - Website of Hugi, the magazine you're currently reading.
+www.hugi.scene.org - Website of Hugi, the magazine you're currently reading (indeed).

 www.ellesdee.org - Grapevine.net, an online magazine.